 We also welcome all complex requests for which different testing disciplines can be combined.
-On behalf of our experts at the locations in Wolfsburg, Fulda, Böblingen, Munich and Puebla (Mexico) , Andreas Renelt, Head of Test III, Test Ingolstadt, will be happy to answer your questions as your competent contact for test procedures in the HV area.
+On behalf of our experts at the locations in Wolfsburg, Fulda, Böblingen, Munich and Puebla (Mexico) , Heiko Kremer, Head of Testing, Test Ingolstadt, will be happy to answer your questions as your competent contact for test procedures in the HV area.

 EDAG has a wide range of test and trial facilities, learn more in the following video.